How RPA can benefit your organisation - IT-Online

 Not surprisingly, 78% of those who have already implemented RPA expect to increase investment in RPA over the next three years significantly.
 But RPA benefits your employees, too, by making their work “more human.”
 What does this mean?
 With RPA, they now have more time to apply their human talents and capabilities to more interesting and higher value jobs.

-By creating a workforce that is both human and digital – with the bots doing the rote, repetitive work, and humans responsible for the work that requires creativity, intuition, and judgment – workers are happier, more productive, and more likely to stick with their organisations, according to a University of London study.
+By creating a workforce that is both human and digital–with the bots doing the rote, repetitive work, and humans responsible for the work that requires creativity, intuition, and judgment–workers are happier, more productive, and more likely to stick with their organizations, according to a University of London study

 A human/bot partnership